BrandonDanis/FriendStagram-iOS/README.md

 <div align="center">

 <h1>FriendStagram iOS Client!</h1>
 <p>This is a Instagram Replica build using native iOS languages.
-It powered by a custom backend, that can be found here https://github.com/BrandonDanis/FriendStagram-Backend </p>
+It is powered by a custom backend, that can be found here https://github.com/BrandonDanis/FriendStagram-Backend </p>

+<h3> CURRENTLY RE-BUILDING THE APP FROM GROUND UP </h3>

 <h3>Login & Register Views</h3> <br>
 <img src="http://i.imgur.com/x4dAMVt.png" width="250">